codius/codius-site-source/src/pages/docs/overview/what-is-codius.md

 These are smart programs.

 Smart programs can encode the logic of agreements or “smart contracts”, or their functionality can extend far beyond the realm of contracts.
-With Codius, smart programs can hold assets of their own on any or multiple cryptography-based ledgers, such as Bitcoin and Ripple.
+With Codius, smart programs can hold assets of their own on any or multiple cryptography-based ledgers, such as Bitcoin and XRP.